 KanjiTomo has been tested on Windows 7 operating system.
-Other operating systems might also work, but Japanese fonts must to be installed.
+Other operating systems might also work but are not supported.
+Japanese fonts must be installed.

 1.0.0 (2019-12-15) ------------------ - improved OCR quality and speed - KanjiTomo's algorithm is now available as a Java library at GitHub https://github.com/sakarika/kanjitomo-ocr 0.9.13 (2018-11-25) ------------------- - fixed issue that prevented launch with Java 11 0.9.12 (2016-01-24) ------------------- - improved text orientation detection 0.9.11 (2015-04-12) ------------------- - support for Chinese language 0.9.10 (2014-05-18) --------------------- - ability to save identified words to a list and export them to file or clipboard 0.9.9 (2013-06-17) ------------------ - zoom mode - ability to click and drag to manually select word location (in file or zoom mode) 0.9.8 (2013-02-10) ------------------ - dictionary for Japanese names - improved detection of white text over complex background 0.9.7 (2012-11-25) ------------------ - clipboard support - fullscreen mode - two-page spread mode - file history 0.9.5 (2012-10-07) ------------------ - four character compounds - selectable text orientation - selectable text color - hotkeys - faster startup speed 0.9.2 (2012-09-23) ------------------ - initial release